 All listed buildings are exempt from needing an EPC.
 A listed building is one as being defined in the database of Historic England as a listed building.
 The list can be located at https://historicengland.org.uk/listing/the-list/

-What Is The Cost Of An EPC?
+How Much Is An EPC?

 Can You Evict A Tenant Without An EPC?

 If the tenancy commenced or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not provided the tenant with an Energy Performance Certficate.
 If an EPC is subsequently obtained, a time period of 8 weeks would need to pass before applying for a section 21 notice.